huaminghuangtw/Evergreen-Notes/Permanent-Notes/time-is-the-most-valuable-asset.md

 > _“Spend your money on the things money can buy.
 Spend your time on the things money can’t buy.” — Haruki Murakami_

 > _“Determine never to be idle.
 No person will have occasion to complain of the want of time who never loses any.” — Thomas Jefferson_

+> _“If you love life, don’t waste time, for time is what life is made up of.” ― Bruce Lee_

 ---